 Our boy is a top 1% chatterbox and super determined individual.
 If he can't do something or doesn't get what he wants, he definitely makes himself heard or felt!
 Nor does he sleep very well.
 He can go for 14 hours a day non-stop if we don't try to make him nap.

 Over time, things are getting better as he's able to verbally communicate his needs and desires.
 He's no longer as frustrated because he can tell us he's tired, thirsty, hungry, sad, and so forth.

-And here’s the kicker.
-My wife did around 70% of the care-taking largely due to nursing needs, and I still felt being a stay at home dad was the hardest thing I’ve ever done.
+And here's the kicker.
+My wife did around 70% of the care-taking largely due to nursing needs.
+Yet, I still felt being a stay at home dad was the hardest thing I've ever done.
 One must develop incredible patience and endurance to survive.

 When you have a child, your mind and body go into overdrive to try and provide as much care and support as possible.
 As a result, you gain even more energy to find ways to financially support your family.